cherbon1/rpi-vibration-analysis/README.md

 - `custom` contains manual measurement data

 ### Configuration of measurements
 If you want to modify the configuration of a measurement, connect to Cerberous and edit the corresponding file in the `config` folder (auto/manual measurements, d/m floor station).
+Then, toggle the `Auto`/`Manual` switch.
+This prompts the vibration station to reload its settings from Cerberous.

+Once again, **the station must be connected to the network** or else it won't be able to read the config files from or save data to Cerberous.

-The fields to be edited should be self-explanatory.
+Most fields to be edited are self-explanatory.
+The measurement related ones are:
+- `measurement_time`: duration of measurement in minutes
+- `settling_time`: time to wait between button press and start of measurement (mainly relevant for automatic measurements, where the pre-amp needs some time to settle)
+- `sampling_rate`: sampling rate of DAQ in Hz.
+Going beyond 1000Hz doesn't make much sense since the amplifier low-pass filters at 450Hz.
 If you want to restore a file to its default state, simply copy the corresponding config file in this repository.

-Once again, **the station must be connected to the network** or else it won't be able to read the config files from or save data to Cerberous
+- `measurement_period`: Time between measurements.
+Only applies to automatic measurements.

 ### Automated measurements of building vibrations at regular intervals
 1. Connect the station to power and to the network